dirvine/data_chain/docs/0029-data-blocks.md

 build a chain and now this restarting node has to join another group to begin the process again of building a data chain.

+6. Nodes will choose the sender of the data on `Get` requests.
+New nodes will only be expected to have data that has appeared since they joined (each node knows this via it's own data chain").
+New nodes can and will try (if they have resources) to Get data from the group.
+When nodes have this data they can request full membership of the group.
+At that time they can be chosen to respond to any Get request, thereby earning safecoin or rewards.
+Nodes may then continue to ask for data from archive nodes that are outwith the current group data.
+This may allow them to restart as an archive node, maximising their reward time as restarts are much faster since data does not need relocated.

 Nodes will build their chains to become more valuable to the network and therefore earn more safecoin.
 This process will encourage high capability nodes to spread evenly across the network.